Product Design & Manufacturing (PDMC) Collection | Autodesk

 Create toolpath strategies and efficient factory layouts with CAD-embedded tools.

-Increase your factory throughput while improving efficiency in machine utilisation, transportation costs and power consumption.
+Increase your factory throughput while improving efficiency in machine utilization, transportation costs, and power consumption.

-Explore the toolkit that helps you solve more interesting problems.
-The collection includes top design software plus additional tools for planning, building, and operating complex production lines.

 Simplify your machining workflow with CAD-embedded 2.5- to 5-axis milling, turning, and mill-turn capabilities.

-Reduce raw material waste and optimise the use of materials in flat cutting operations.
+Reduce raw material waste and optimize the use of materials in flat cutting operations.

 Plan and design your factory layouts in 2D and 3D using a single data model.